The anomaly of the CMB power with the latest Planck data: Introduction

 \section{Introduction}

-The CMB anomalies are unexpected features observed at large angular scale in the CMB maps (above a few degrees), as observed by the COBE, WMAP and Planck satellites, that deviate from the $\Lambda$CDM cosmological model with a statistical significance typically around 2-3 $\sigma$ C.L..
-These anomalies are not all independent and a certain degree of correlation exists \cite{Jones:2023ncn}.
-In particular, the maps of temperature anisotropies exhibit low variance \cite{Monteserin:2007fv}, a lack of correlation on the largest angular scales \cite{Schwarz:2015cma}, a preference for odd parity modes \cite{Land:2005jq}, a hemispherical power asymmetry \cite{Eriksen:2003db, Gimeno-Amo:2023jgv}, an alignment between various low multipole moments \cite{deOliveira-Costa:2003utu}, an alignment between those low multipole moments and the motion and geometry of the Solar System \cite{Copi:2006tu}, and an unexpected large cold spot in the Southern hemisphere \cite{Vielva:2003et}.
+The CMB anomalies are unexpected features at large angular scales in the CMB maps, observed by the Cosmic Background Explorer (COBE), the Wilkinson Microwave Anisotropy Probe (WMAP) and the \textit{Planck} satellites, that deviate from the $\Lambda$CDM cosmological model with a statistical significance typically around 2-3 $\sigma$ confidence level (C.L.).
+These anomalies are not independent, showing different levels of correlation between them \cite{Muir:2018} (notice however that these correlations are not present in the tails of the distributions as shown by \cite{Jones:2023ncn}).
+In particular, the maps of temperature anisotropies show low variance \cite{Monteserin:2007fv}, a lack of correlation at the largest angular scales \cite{Schwarz:2015cma}, a preference for odd parity modes \cite{Land:2005jq}, a hemispherical power asymmetry \cite{Eriksen:2003db, Gimeno-Amo:2023jgv}, an alignment between several low multipole moments \cite{deOliveira-Costa:2003utu}, an alignment between these low multipole moments and the motion and geometry of the Solar System \cite{Copi:2006tu}, and an unexpected large cold spot in the Southern hemisphere \cite{Vielva:2003et}.
 Historically, the first observed anomalous feature, already within the COBE data, was the smallness of the quadrupole moment.
-It confirmed to be low when WMAP released its data \cite{WMAP:2003ivt}.
-However it was also shown that cosmic variance allows for such a small value.
-Another discovery in the first release of WMAP \cite{WMAP:2003ivt} was that the angular two-point correlation function, at angular scales larger than 60 degrees is unexpectedly close to zero, where a non-zero correlation signal was expected.
-This feature had already been observed by COBE \cite{Hinshaw:1996ut}, and was confirmed by WMAP and Planck.
+It was confirmed to be low when WMAP released its data \cite{WMAP:2003ivt}.
+However it was also shown that the cosmic variance allows for such a small value.
+Another rediscovery in the first release of WMAP \cite{WMAP:2003ivt} was that the angular two-point correlation function is unexpectedly close to zero at angular scales larger than 60 degrees, where a significant correlation signal is expected.
+This feature had already been observed by COBE \cite{Hinshaw:1996ut}, and was confirmed by WMAP and \textit{Planck}.